-The best smart scales for 2023 | Engadget
+The best smart scales, plus how to choose one

 Weight

-A weighing scale that weighs you is probably the top requirement, right?
-One thing to bear in mind is that, with all these measurements, the figures won’t be as accurate as a calibrated, clinical scale.
-Consequently, it’s better to focus on the overall trend up or down over time, rather than the figures in isolation.
+A weighing scale that measures weight is probably the top requirement, right?
+One thing to bear in mind is that, with all these measurements, weight readings won’t be as accurate as a calibrated, clinical scale.
+Consequently, it’s better to focus on the overall full body weight trend up or down over time, rather than the figures in isolation.

 Connectivity

-Most scales will either connect to your phone over Bluetooth, or to your home’s WiFi network, and you should work out your regular weighing routine ahead of time.
-A lot of lower-end, Bluetooth-only models will only record your weight when your phone is present and don’t keep local records.
-That means if you routinely leave your phone outside the bathroom, you could lose that day’s stats.
-WiFi-connected scales, on the other hand, post your stats to a server, letting you access them from any compatible device.
-But you need to be mindful that there’s a small risk to your privacy should that information be compromised.
+Most scales will either connect to your phone over Bluetooth, or to your home’s Wi-Fi network, and you should work out your regular weighing routine ahead of time.
+A lot of lower-end, Bluetooth-only scales will only record your weight when your phone is present and don’t keep local records.
+That means if you routinely leave your phone outside the bathroom at home, you could lose that day’s stats.
+Wi-Fi connectivity, on the other hand, allows a scale to post your stats to a server, letting you access them from any compatible device.
+But you need to be mindful that there’s a small risk to your privacy should that information from your Wi-Fi scale be compromised.

 Bone density

 The stronger your bones, the less you’re at risk from breaks and osteoporosis, which you should keep in mind as you get older.
 Clinical bone density tests use low-power x-rays but higher-end scales can offer an approximation from your own bathroom.
-These tests pass a small current through your feet, measuring the resistance as it completes its journey.
+These bone mass tests pass a small electrical current through your feet, measuring the resistance as it completes its journey.
 The resistance offered by bones, fat and muscle are all different, and your scale can identify the difference.

 Body fat percentage and muscle mass

 Fat and muscle are necessary parts of our makeup, but an excessive amount of either can be problematic.
-Much like bone density, a scale can identify both your body fat and muscle mass percentages using Bioelectrical Impedance Analysis (BIA).
+Much like bone density, a smart body fat scale can measure body fat and muscle mass percentages using Bioelectrical Impedance Analysis (BIA).
 This measurement tests how well your body resists the electrical signal passing through your body.
 (It’s a rough rule of thumb that you should have a 30/70 percent split between fat and muscle, but please consult a medical professional for figures specific to your own body and medical needs.)
+For those with specific athletic goals, some smart scales also offer an athlete mode to better tailor readings.

 BMI

 A lot of scales offer a BMI calculation, and it’s easy to do since you just plot height and weight on a set graph line.
 Body Mass Index is, however, a problematic measurement that its critics say is both overly simplistic and often greatly misleading.
-Unfortunately, it’s also one of the most common clinical metrics and medical professionals will use it to make judgements about your care.
+Unfortunately, it’s also one of the most common clinical body metrics and medical professionals will use it to make judgements about your care.

 Pulse Wave Velocity